LiamMorrow/LiftLog/LiftLog.BackupServer/README.md

 This POST endpoint accepts a `byte[]` payload which is a LiftLog backup file, gzipped.
 This file can be used unchanged (DO NOT decompress it) in the LiftLog app to restore all data it contains.

-The server has two optional configuration options:
+The server has two optional configuration options which can be specified as environment variables:

 ```
 BackupDirectory - A path to where backups will be stored